evalstate/mcp-webcam/README.md

 You can ask for Screenshots - navigate to the browser so that you can guide the capture area when the request comes in.
 Screenshots are automatically resized to be manageable for Claude (useful if you have a 4K Screen).
 The button is there to allow testing of your platform specific Screenshot UX - it doesn't do anything other than prepare you for a Claude intiated request.
 NB this does not **not** work on Safari as it requires human initiation.

+## MCP Sampling

+Press the "What am I holding?" button To send a Sampling request to the Client, containing the Image and the question `What is the User holding?`.

 ## Other notes

 That's it really.